18F/join.tts.gsa.gov/pages/tts-offices.md

 changemakers to tackle the nation’s biggest and most pressing technology challenges, such as improving access to education, fueling job creation and the economy, and expanding the public’s ability to access their personal health data.
-Fellows serve a 12-month tour of duty in Washington, D.C., with fellowships typically starting in late summer or early fall.
-[Apply to become a Presidential Innovation Fellow](https://presidentialinnovationfellows.gov/).
+Fellows serve a 12-month tour of duty usually based in Washington, D.C., with fellowships typically starting in late summer or early fall.
+On a case-by-case basis, some PIFs may be provided opportunities on projects outside the D.C. area.
+[Apply to become a Presidential Innovation
+Fellow](https://presidentialinnovationfellows.gov/).

 **Case study:** [Increasing Americans' access